lamhydro/phydraulics/README.md

 - `sepclass.py`: This is a python library with classes to solve any of the three problems in **serial pipe systems** mentioned defore.
 Here the class `SerialPipes` call other classes and functions to execute the calculus.

+- `popclass.py`: This is a python library with classes to calculate the energy losses in **porous pipes** mentioned defore.
+Here the class `PorousPipes` call other classes and functions to execute the calculus.

 - `ppclass.py`: This is a python library with classes to solve any of the three problems in **parallel pipe systems** mentioned defore.
 Here the class `ParallelPipes` call other classes and functions to execute the calculus.

 - `opnclass.py`: This is a python library with classes to solve problem type 1 and type 2 in **open pipe networks** mentioned defore.
 Here the class `OpenPipesNet` call other classes and functions to execute the calculus.